Oukeeu/website-development/README.md

 # website-development
 Refinement and modification of the backend and frontend parts of the site

-In this case, the site was created using backen and fropntend programming, layout, as well as, Tilda.

-The site was developed as a landing site cover for the medical institute for the study and development of special means to save people's lives in emergency situations.
+In this case, work was done to make changes to the site.

+Tasks:
+1) Change the frontend part of the site
+2) Fix bugs in the backend of the site
+3) Deploy a local shell to work with the site
+4) Update the CMS platform bitrix on which the site was located
+5) Fix all bugs and glitches that occurred when updating the platform
+6) Make additional changes to the backend, namely to finalize the logic display of products in the catalog, shopping cart order form.

-Worked in a team of three developers, one of whom was
+Worked in a team of two developers, one of whom was me.

-My work was divided into several stages:
-1) Creating a model of the site - draft.
-2) Designing the layout of the site.
-3) Setting up and fine-tuning of the frontend.
-4) Filling with content.
-4) Connection of location modules and application forms for online recording.
-5) Backend part development.
-6) Installation on hosting and domain registration.

-The work was performed within a week, the customer was satisfied and left positive feedbacks about the work done.
+The work was done on time and the customer left positive feedback on the work done.

 Stack:
-1) Tilda.
+1) PHP.
-2) Figma
+2) CSS
-3) Photoshop
+3) THML
-4) CSS
+4) JS
-5) JS
+5) API/REST
-6) HTML
+6) Bitrix CMS
-7) CSS
-8) API/rest